 (i) that third party is the seller of a product you have purchased;

-(iii) you have consented for us to share the information for this purpose, or the disclosure is authorised by the Privacy Act including:
+(v) you have consented for us to share the information for this purpose; or

 (B) if authorised or required by law;

 (C) if we have reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to our functions has been, is being or may be engaged in;

 (D) if we believe it is reasonably necessary to assist in locating a missing person;